josephmontes/VAA/README.md

      - The remaining 3 pitchers are from 2023:
        - Grayson Rodriguez, Logan Allen, Michael Kopech
     - These 6 pitchers (Gray, Greene, Sears, Rodriguez, Allen, Kopech) can be viewed at as progression candidates based on the fact that similar 4-Seam Fastballs typically have much better success, and based on the 4 pitchers from this short list that have progressed
-    - Also, these 6 pitchers are a group of very young pitchers, which signals to me that they will exponentially benefit from more experience/exposure to the league and how their stuff plays within it
+    - Also, these 6 pitchers are a group of very young pitchers, which signals to me that there is more room than average for them to benefit and to learn from experience using their pitch arsenal against MLB batters

 ## PLAYER SPOTLIGHT
 ### Josiah Gray